 ON THIS PAGE: You will find a list of the common tests, procedures, and scans that doctors can use to find out what’s wrong and identify the cause of the problem.
 To see other pages, use the menu on the side of your screen.

-Doctors use many tests to diagnose EFT and find out if it has metastasized (spread).
+Doctors use many tests to diagnose Ewing sarcoma and find out if it has spread to another part of the body, called metastasis.
 Some tests may also determine which treatments may be the most effective.
-For most types of tumors, a biopsy is the only way to make a definitive diagnosis of cancer.
+For most types of cancer, a biopsy is the only way to make a definitive diagnosis of cancer.
 If a biopsy is not possible, the doctor may suggest other tests that will help make a diagnosis.
-Imaging tests may be used to find out whether the tumor has metastasized.
+Imaging tests may be used to find out whether the tumor has spread.
+This list describes options for diagnosing this type of cancer, and not all tests listed will be used for every person.
 Your child’s doctor may consider these factors when choosing a diagnostic test:

 - Age and medical condition

 - Signs and symptoms

 In addition to a physical examination, the following tests may be used to diagnose Ewing sarcoma:

 Blood tests .
 A complete blood count (CBC) is a blood test done to count the number of each type of blood cell.
 Abnormal levels of white blood cells, red blood cells, and platelets can be a sign that the tumor has spread.
 The doctor may also check liver and kidney function and look for high levels of a particular blood enzyme called lactate dehydrogenase or LDH, which sometimes helps to determine the presence of a tumor in the body.

 X-ray.
 An x-ray is way to create a picture of the organs and tissues inside of the body, using a small amount of radiation.
 Doctors can usually find bone tumors with an x-ray.